wavebeem/bread-n-butter/docs/api.md

 list.tryParse("[a,a,a]"); // => ["a", "a", "a"]
 ```

-### parser.trim
+### parser.trim(trimParser)

-Ignores content before and after the current parser, based on the supplied
-parser.
+Returns a parser that parses `trimParser`, `parser`, and then `trimParser`
+again, in that order, yielding only the value from `parser`.

 Generally used with a parser that parses optional whitespace.

 **Note:** Whitespace parsers typically also parse code comments, since
 those are generally ignored when parsing, just like whitespace.